Worsleychase/RubiksCubeRobot/README.md

 ## Disclaimer

-I do not take ANY credit for the cURL library or Herbert Kociemba's two-phase solver.
+I do not take ANY credit for the OpenCV library, cURL library or Herbert Kociemba's two-phase solver.
 All credit for these components goes to their respective creators.
 The hardware and software integration in this project is the result of my own work.